mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 grenades, whether configured as rifle grenades or used with a launcher, cost five times the payload price and may occasionally have additional features.
 Weight is usually around five times that of a hand-thrown grenade.
-Rocket- propelled grenades have a base Range of 500m.
+Rocket-propelled grenades have a base Range of 500m.
 Unguided RPGs have the Inaccurate trait, usually at -1 or -2.

 In archaic terminology, an emplaced charge might be